-The UC25HD20 supports Dual SPI operation when using the "Dual Output Fast Read" (3BH), "Dual I/O Fast Read" (BBH) and "Dual I/O Read Manufacture ID & Device ID" (92H) commands.
-These commands allow data to be transferred to or from the device at twice the rate of the standard SPI.
+The UC25LD40IB supports Dual SPI operation when using the "Dual Output Fast Read" (3BH) commands.
+The command allow data to be transferred to or from the device at twice the rate of the standard SPI.
 When using the Dual SPI command, the SI and SO pins become bidirectional I/O pins: IO0 and IO1.